Our History

 2021

-June: We passed the Less is More Act—the parole reform act—which cut the number of people in New York on parole in half and helped lead to the closure of six prisons.
+June: With our partners at Unchained, A Little Piece of Light, and a massive coalition, we passed the Less is More Parole Reform Act, which will, once implemented, cut the number of people in New York on parole in half and helped lead to the closure of six prisons.

 2021